digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 In some cases, you might want to circumvent the high-level vetting APIs and directly issue or revoke package topology transactions.
-One such example is when a package is referenced in multiple topology transactions (e.g. the package is contained in multiple vetted DARs uploaded on the participant) and it can't be automatically unvetted (as exemplified in the :ref:`multi_vetted_package`).
+One such example is when a package is referenced in multiple topology transactions (e.g. the package is contained in multiple vetted DARs uploaded on the participant) and it cannot be automatically unvetted (as exemplified in the :ref:`multi_vetted_package`).

-To build the example, let's re-enable vetting for both the `CantonExamples` the `CantonExamplesDependency` DARs.
+To build the example, re-enable vetting for both the `CantonExamples` and the `CantonExamplesDependency` DARs.

 .. snippet:: package_dar_vetting
     .. success:: participant1.dars.vetting.enable(examplesDependencyDarHash)
     .. success:: participant1.dars.vetting.enable(darHash)

-In order to mark a the main package of the `CantonExamples` DAR as check-only, we need to remove it from all the `VettedPackages` topology transactions it appears in.
-We'll do so by using the low-level topology management API.
+To mark the main package of the `CantonExamples` DAR as check-only, remove it from all the `VettedPackages` topology transactions it appears in using the low-level topology management API.

-First, we need to identify the topology transactions containing the package that we need to disable:
+First, identify the topology transactions containing the package to remove:

 .. snippet:: package_dar_vetting
     .. success(output=16):: val txsContainingMainPackage = participant1.topology.vetted_packages.list(filterStore = "Authorized", filterParticipant = participant1.id.filterString).filter(_.item.packageIds.contains(mainPackageId))

-Then, we replace the `VettedPackages` transactions with ones not referring to the main package.
+Then, replace the `VettedPackages` transactions with ones that do not refer to the main package.

 .. snippet:: package_dar_vetting
     .. success:: import com.digitalasset.canton.LfPackageId
     .. success:: txsContainingMainPackage.foreach { tx => participant1.topology.vetted_packages.authorize(TopologyChangeOp.Remove,participant1.id,tx.item.packageIds,force = true); participant1.topology.vetted_packages.authorize(TopologyChangeOp.Add,participant1.id,tx.item.packageIds.filterNot(_ == mainPackageId),force = true)}

-Additionally, we make sure the package becomes check-only by issuing a dedicated `CheckOnlyPackages` topology transaction.
+Ensure that the package becomes check-only by issuing a dedicated `CheckOnlyPackages` topology transaction.

 .. snippet:: package_dar_vetting
     .. success(output=0):: participant1.topology.check_only_packages.authorize(TopologyChangeOp.Add, participant1.id, Seq(LfPackageId.assertFromString(mainPackageId)), force = true)